Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

-My own role and responsibilities are to work with a person-centred approach to promote the rights and choices of the individuals I support and report any concerns or suspicions of abuse to my manager in line with with my employer’s safeguarding policy.
+My own role and responsibilities are to work with a person-centred approach to promote the rights and choices of the individuals I support and report any concerns or suspicions of abuse to my manager in line with my employer’s safeguarding policy.
 If my concerns are not dealt with satisfactorily then I should escalate them to senior management or whistleblow to the local safeguarding team, the Care Quality Commission or the police.
-I must ensure that my actions or inaction do not adversely affect an individual’s wellbeing and that I protect them from abuse and neglect as far as is reasonably possible.
+I must ensure that my actions or inaction do not adversely affect an individual’s well-being and that I protect them from abuse and neglect as far as is reasonably possible.

 Activity 10.1c & 10.1g

 Complete the table below to make a list of the ten main types of abuse and their indicators (signs).

 |Physical harm to an individual's body from, for example, hitting, restrictive practices and medication

 |Untreated or unexplained injuries including cut, bruises, burns, bites, hair loss etc.

 |Threats, violence and abuse between individuals that are family members or in an intimate relationship.

 |Domestic abuse can be recognised by the signs of one or more of the other types of abuse or neglect.

 |Sexual relationships or activities that an individual does not or cannot consent to.

 |Pain or bruising around the inner thigh, anal or breast areas.